 Aikido and Kashima no Tachi Kenjutsu

-Aikido is about using mind, ki (energy) and body to deal with your attackers energy and redirect it.
-Kashima no Tachi (see also Kashima no Tachi Techniques and Pictures) is more direct and focuses acutely on how to use your body while responding to an attack.
+Aikido is about using mind, ki (energy) and body to deal with your attacker’s energy and redirect it.
+Kashima no Tachi (see also Techniques and Pictures) is more direct and focuses acutely on how to use your body while responding to an attack.
 The combination addresses softness and also trains the ability to respond to pressure.

-It is suitable for men and women of all ages from late teens upwards (children’s classes are planned in the future).
+It is suitable for men and women of all ages from late teens upwards (we do not have a children’s class).

 Our interests include softness and sensitivity of the body and how kenjutsu (sword work) brings this out and informs the taijutsu (unarmed movements) of aikido.
-We practise with shinai (leather covered bamboo swords) and bokken/bokuto (wooden swords).
+We practise mainly with shinai (leather covered bamboo swords) and bokken/bokuto (wooden swords), and also battojutsu with iaito (blunt swords) and shinken (sharp swords) for advanced students.

 The class typically starts with stretching and other centering and energy development exercises such as qi gong (also known as chi kung).
 These help to relax, calm and focus the mind and body, and also develop ki (also known as qi/chi in Chinese see Wikipedia definition).